-While you can probably throw a computer away in the trash, it isn’t really recommended.
-Not only is it going to be awful for the environment, but it is also going to be awful for your security too.
+While you can probably throw a computer away in the trash, it isn’t recommended.
+Not only will it be awful for the environment, but it will also be awful for your security.

-Computers should be taken to your local recycling center or to an electronics store that offers recycling services.
-Some computer manufacturers also have programs that let you mail in your computer for recycling.
+Computers should be taken to your local recycling center or an electronics store offering recycling services.
+Some computer manufacturers also have programs letting you mail your computer for recycling.

-We want to take a look at both of these here, as well as give you an idea about what you should be doing with your old computers as opposed to just leaving them by the side of the road for the garbage men to haul away.
+We want to take a look at both of these here and give you an idea about what you should be doing with your old computers instead of just leaving them by the side of the road for the garbage men to haul away.

 Throwing Computers in the Trash is Illegal in Some Places

-Before we go any further, we do want to point out that in some places in the United States, it is 100% illegal to throw your old computers in the trash.
-If you do this, then you will be ‘enjoying’ some rather substantial fines.
+Before we go any further, we want to point out that in some places in the United States, it is 100% illegal to throw your old computers in the trash.
+If you do this, you will enjoy some rather substantial fines.

 You will probably have to look into the laws for your town or city to discover whether it is illegal to throw a computer away in the standard trash.
 If it is, then avoid doing it.
 Don’t even think about it.

-Even when you ignore all the other benefits of recycling your computer, the fines are just not going to be fun.
-It may also result in criminal charges, which, again, is not going to be that awesome.
+Even when you ignore all the other benefits of recycling your computer, the fines will not be fun.
+It may also result in criminal charges, which, again, will not be that awesome.

 Need a new desktop?
 These are the top 5 bestsellers on Amazon!